moussetc/mattermost-plugin-dice-roller/README.md

 This Mattermost plugin adds a `/roll` slash command to roll all kinds of virtual dice.

 ## Requirements
+- for Mattermost 5.12 or higher: use the latest v3.x.x release
-- for Mattermost 5.2 or higher: use the latest v2.x.x release
+- for Mattermost 5.2 to 5.11: use the latest v2.x.x release
 - for Mattermost 4.6 to 5.1: use the latest v1.x.x release
 - for Mattermost below: unsupported versions (plugins can't create slash commands)